valtlfelipe/go-api/README.md

 - `REDIS_URL`: (required) The URL of the redis instance to connect to.
 - `PORT`: The http port the server will listen on.
 Defaults to `localhost:8090`.

-To get started with this API, follow these steps:
+To get started with this repo, follow these steps:

 1. Clone the repository: